webdriverio/webdriverio/CONTRIBUTING.md

 It should give you a passing result.
 Now you can move on to setup your development environment and start working on some code.

-## Setup Development Environment

-In order to test certain scenarios this project has a test directory that allows you to run predefined test.
-It allows you to check you code changes while you are working on it.
-You find all these files in `/test`.
-You find all necessary information [in there](https://github.com/webdriverio/v5/tree/master/test/README.md).

 ## Work On Packages

 If you start making changes to specific packages, make sure you listen on file changes and transpile the code everytime you press save.
 To do that for all packages, run: